publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch47/m__us_usc_t50_s3601.md

  __Codification__

-    Section was formerly classified in a note under section 402 of chapter 15 of this title prior to editorial reclassification in chapter 47 of this title.
+    Section was formerly classified in a note under [section 402 of this title][/us/usc/t50/s402] prior to editorial reclassification as this section.

  __Prior Provisions__